 Conservation is Harmony Between Nature and Man

-The Preserve is undergoing a transformation to create one of the region's largest protected Quail Habitats.
-Currently, we are working with USDA's Natural Resources and Conservation Services to develop a plan for 180 acres to protect and serve as wildlife habitat area.
+The Preserve is undergoing a transformation to create one of the region's largest Quail Habitats.
+Currently, we are working with USDA's Natural Resources and Conservation Services to develop a plan for 180 acres to serve as wildlife habitat area.
 Stay tuned for more information as this plan takes shape.